 Netty Cracknell

-Netty has over 20 years’ experience as a specialist oncology pharmacist working in both government and private organisations within the UK and is currently Lead Cancer Pharmacist for Ramsay Health Care UK.
-She is President -Elect at The International Society of Oncology Pharmacy Practitioners (ISOPP), website manager for the British Oncology Pharmacy Association (BOPA) and a member of the UK SACT Board.
+Netty has over 20 years’ experience as a specialist oncology pharmacist working in both government and private organisations within the UK.
+She is currently the Principal Pharmacist for Cancer Services at Lewisham and Greenwich NHS Trust.
+Netty is President of The International Society of Oncology Pharmacy Practitioners (ISOPP) and co-chair of the UK SACT Board.
+Netty has previously held various leadership positions within the British Oncology Pharmacy Association (BOPA) and has independently led several National and International Projects.
 Netty was announced a Fellow of the Royal Pharmaceutical Society in 2022 and a Fellow of BOPA in 2023.

 Netty is passionate about improving cancer care globally and improving safety for patients and staff through the use of digital media.
-Netty also has a keen interest in education and training and uses her strengths of IT and enthusiasm to support all pharmacy staff in all sectors and countries to improve access to education and training globally.
+Netty also has a keen interest in education and training and uses her strengths to support all pharmacy staff in all sectors and countries to improve access to learning globally.

 Tasneem Ganijee